sophia-zube/incari-doc/modules/material-editor/extended-pbr-model.md

 ![Normals](../../.gitbook/assets/extendedpbrmaterial4.png)

 A normal is a line perpendicular to the surface of some object.
 Normal mapping distorts these normals and simulates a surface with light and shadow, even if the object surface itself is flat.
 This is only possible with a light source.
+The `Normal Map` sets this surface and `Use Normal Map` toggles it on and off.

 ![Albedo](../../.gitbook/assets/extendedpbrmaterial5.png)